 6.1.
 Monitoring.
 Bird monitoring dates are April 1 to July 31.
 Gull, cormorant, Caspian tern, grebe and pelican numbers are counted once per day, 6 or 7 days a week from April 1 to June 30, and 4 days (Monday through Thursday) a week from July 1 to July 31.

 6.2.
 Hazing.
-Ice Harbor Dam utilizes the U.S. Department of Agriculture’s Animal & Plant Health Inspection Service (APHIS) for hazing of piscivorous birds to reduce predation on ESA-listed fish passing the dam.
+Ice Harbor Dam utilizes the U.S. Department of Agriculture’s Wildlife Service (WS) for hazing of piscivorous birds to reduce predation on ESA-listed fish passing the dam.
 Bird hazing occurs from April 1 through June 30, 7 days per week, and is focused on gulls, terns and cormorants observed to be feeding on passing fish.
-Land-based hazing is conducted by a Wildlife Specialist 8 hours per day April 1–9 and June 12–30, and 16 hours per day April 10–June 11.
-Boat-based hazing is conducted 3 days per week April 10–16 and May 22–June 11, and 5 days per week April 17–May 21.
+Land-based hazing is conducted by a WS Specialist 8 hours per day April 1–8 and June 11–30, and 16 hours per day April 9–June 10.
+Boat-based hazing is conducted 3 days per week April 9–22 and May 28–June 10, and 5 days per week April 23–May 27.

 6.3.
 Action Plan.
 Birds are actively hazed in the immediate forebay of the dam to the Boat Restrictive Zone (BRZ).
 In the tailrace, birds are actively hazed from the immediate tailrace of the dam downstream to Eagle Island.
 Data that are noted are the time, avian zone, the species of the bird, number of birds, if they are foraging or not foraging and control action taken.